Ectopic Pregnancy: Why it Happens & What You Need to Know

 Ectopic pregnancies may produce different symptoms in different women—especially early on, before the fertilized egg has grown large enough to cause any pain or other symptoms.
 At first, you may have typical early signs of pregnancy, such as breast soreness or nausea.
 You may also experience:

-- Pregnancy spotting, or even bleeding that you might mistake for your period
+- Pregnancy spotting, or even bleeding that you might mistake for your period (related: can you be pregnant and still get a period?)

 - Lower back pain